-Table 3-1 Air Supply Pipe and Hose Sizes Model Diameter of Supply Pipe Diameter of Supply Hose TCS250C/P TCS500C/P TCS1000C2/P2 Inside diameter 3/4" or larger Inside diameter 1/2" or larger
+Table 3-1 Air Supply Pipe and Hose Sizes Model Diameter of Supply Pipe Diameter of Supply Hose TCL250C/P TCL500C/P TCL1000C2/P2 Inside diameter 3/4" or larger Inside diameter 1/2" or larger

-3.6.3 NOTICE Hoses - The connection from the air supply system piping to the hoist must be made with a flexible pressure hose.
-Due to normal line losses in air supply lines:

-- Do not use hose smaller than specified in Table 3-1, and - Limit the length of the hose to that specified in Figure 3-3.

-If your application exceeds these requirements consult factory.
+- 3.6.3 NOTICE Hoses The connection from the air supply system piping to the hoist must be made with a flexible pressure hose.
+Due to normal line losses in air supply lines: - Do not use hose smaller than specified in Table 3-1, and - Limit the length of the hose to that specified in Figure 3-3. - If your application exceeds these requirements consult factory. - The use of "Quick Couplers" is to be avoided.
+Quick Couplers restrict the air flow that will affect hoist performance.

-3.6.4 EXAUTION Fittings - Important considerations regarding fittings in the hoist's air supply include:

-- When connecting air supply components, remove all dirt or debris from the connecting surfaces of the hoses, pipes, fittings, or threaded fasteners to prevent contaminants from entering the hoist. - Keep airflow restrictions such as quick disconnect fittings, bends, elbows, and adapters to a minimum. - 3.6.5 Before connecting the hoist to its air supply line; perform the proper draining and purging procedures to prevent contaminants or moisture from entering the hoist.
+- 3.6.4 CAUTION Fittings Important considerations regarding fittings in the hoist's air supply include: - When connecting air supply components, remove all dirt or debris from the connecting surfaces of the hoses, pipes, fittings, or threaded fasteners to prevent contaminants from entering the hoist. - Keep airflow restrictions such as quick disconnect fittings, bends, elbows, and adapters to a minimum. - 3.6.5 CAUTION Before connecting the hoist to its air supply line; perform the proper draining and purging procedures to prevent contaminants or moisture from entering the hoist.